mdntarif/Human-Resources-Data-Analysis/README.md

 - **Compensation Analysis**: Assess employee compensation and performance metrics to ensure fair and competitive salaries.
 - **Strategic HR Decision-Making**: Use data-driven insights to optimize talent management, promotions, and resource allocation.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For more information or questions regarding the project, please contact me via GitHub.
+For more information or questions regarding the project, please contact me via [LinkedIn](https://www.linkedin.com/in/mdtarif/)

 ---

-This `README.md` offers a clear and concise description of your project, including the business problems, tools, and methodologies used.
-It’s structured for easy understanding, especially for potential collaborators or employers reviewing the project on GitHub.